hectorg2211/Tik-tok-clone/README.md

 - Scroll through the inner screen that displays the videos
 - Each video van be liked an the number of likes increment
-- The video _snaps_ to the screeb giving it fluid look
+- The video _snaps_ to the screen giving it fluid look

 ## What I used to create this app